janaatamer/Task-Manager/README_UserManual.md

 Each task card includes:
 -Task Title
 -Due Date
--View File Bu on – Allows users to open the file a ached to the task (if any).
+-View File Button – Allows users to open the file a ached to the task (if any).
-Addi onal interac ve op ons are also available on each task card.
+Addi onal interactive op ons are also available on each task card.

 ---
 ## 3. Task Management Features
 ### 3.1 view Attached File
--Clicking the "View File" bu on will open or download the file that was a ached during task crea on or edi ng.
+-Clicking the "View File" bu on will open or download the file that was a ached during task crea on or editing.
 ### 3.2 Edit Task
 Each task card contains an "Edit" icon.
 When clicked:
 -A form appears, allowing users to: